j-schreiber/js-sf-cli-plugin/messages/jsc.manifest.rollout.md

 More information about a command.
 Don't repeat the summary.

-# flags.name.summary

-Description of a flag.

-# flags.manifest.summary
+# flags.manifest-file.summary

 Manifest file

+# flags.target-org.summary

+Target org (sandbox, production, etc) where manifest is deployed/rolled out

-# flags.name.description
+# flags.devhub-org.summary

-More information about a flag.
-Don't repeat the summary.
+Devhub that owns the packages

 # examples